Faroudja: History

 As TVs began to make the transition from analog CRTs to digital fixed-pixel displays Display resolution, Faroudja Labs made the transition from manufacturing complete systems to designing integrated circuits for use in TV and other video products.

 In 2000, Faroudja was acquired by Sage, Inc. which in turn was acquired by Genesis Microchip in 2002.
 Faroudja's growth in integrated circuits expanded with design-wins in various consumer electronics products such as DVD players, projectors, AV Receivers and TVs.
 These companies often promoted the DCDi by Faroudja logo, displaying it on products for differentiation and to identify advanced video processing.

-Beginning in 2005, a strategic alliance were established with Meridian Audio to manufacture and distribute the Faroudja video processor systems.
+Beginning in 2005, a strategic alliance was established with Meridian Audio to manufacture and distribute the Faroudja video processor systems.
 Today, Meridian markets various video processors exclusively under the Meridian name.

 In 2007, Genesis Microchip, and its Faroudja technology, was acquired by STMicroelectronics, a global semiconductor company with revenues over $9.8 billion in 2008.